dunkmann00/Drive-Backup/Privacy.md

 filesystem and storing an OAuth token on the user's device, no other data is requested, used, or stored on the user's device or any other device on Drive Backup's behalf.

+No Google user data is shared, transferred, or disclosed with third-parties.

+All data is encrypted while downloading and stored directly onto the local drive.